 Program 1.1:The AAT provides administrative justice and contributes to improving the quality of government decision-making by reviewing administrative decisions in accordance with the Administrative Appeals Tribunal Act 1975.

-The human and financial resources of the AAT are dedicated to delivering this outcome and program.
+The financial and human resources of the AAT are dedicated to delivering this outcome and program.

 How will the AAT measure success?